PlumpMath/autolint-maven-plugin/README.md

        <version>1.0.0-SNAPSHOT</version>
        <configuration>
          <rootDirectory>${basedir}/src/test/javascript/</rootDirectory>
+         <skip>false</skip>
        </configuration>
      </plugin>

-The rootDirectory is the location that contains your autolint.js config file.
+- `rootDirectory` is the location that contains your autolint.js config file.
+- `skip` can be set to true if linting should be skipped in certain environments.

 You also need to have `autolint` available on path.